 In the first installment of Genius Level, a new live interview series hosted by Rob Markman, the veteran singer-songwriter and producer was asked to explain why the pair hasn't worked together since "Shut It Down," and the 39-year-old didn't bite his tongue.

 "When the next album came along, I asked him to get on a record.
-And he never got on the record," said Dream.
+And he never got on the record," Dream said.
 "And so, I'm only going to ask you once.
 Especially, if I've already done something for you."

 I'm not a once-in-a-generation songwriter like The-Dream, nor do I have a heavenly voice that has the ability to melt hearts across the globe, but over the past 15 years, I've learned to expect that people who work in the music business don't always return the favor.